Mike Dart

-Mike Dart is a Native American basket weaver and citizen of the Cherokee Nation, who lives in Oklahoma.
+Michael Lee Dart (born February 1, 1977) is a Native American basket weaver and citizen of the Cherokee Nation, who lives in Oklahoma.

 Background

 Michael Dart was born on February 1, 1977, in Siloam Springs, Arkansas.
 He is based in Adair County, Oklahoma.
 Growing up, he watched his grandmother Pauline Dart weave baskets and build woven furniture from willow, hickory and other materials native to the land around her home.
 He took up basketry at age 16.

 Basket weaving

-Dart is a Cherokee artist, specializing in the art of double-wall basketry, a difficult technique involving the continuous weave of both an interior and exterior wall within each basket.
+Dart is a Cherokee artist, specializing in the art of double-wall basketry, a difficult technique involving the continuous weaving of both an interior and an exterior wall within each basket.

 He learned the art of basketry in 1992 from weaver Shawna Morton-Cain, also a Cherokee National Treasure.

 Dart's baskets often uses commercial rattan reed and brightly colored aniline dyes.
 However, he also gathers, processes, and weaves with local materials such as honeysuckle and buckbrush (Symphoricarpos orbiculatus).
 He also uses natural dyes such as black walnut hulls, bloodroot, and Osage orange wood.

 Using commercial materials permits him to experiment more freely, and there are certain colors he likes to use that cannot be obtained from local natural dyes.
 He defines the difference between traditional and contemporary as the following: "A Cherokee basket is classified as traditional if it is woven in a traditional way, and all the materials and dyed are natural.
 A Cherokee basket is classified as contemporary if it is woven in a traditional way using commercially manufactured materials and dyes.
 Some weavers will use both natural and commercial materials.
 This is called using 'mixed mediums' and it fits into the contemporary category."